Who was the boy featured on the cover of U2’s early albums?

 The boy was Peter Rowen, the younger brother of Derek Rowen aka Guggi, an Dublin artist and member of The Virgin Prunes, a band who were friends and collaborators with U2.

-When the time came for U2 to release their debut album in October 1980, young Peter Rowen was again pressed into service, with his a stark black and white shot of him staring into the camera, arms behind his head illustrating the LP’s title: Boy.
+When the time came for U2 to release their debut album on 20 October 1980, young Peter Rowen was again pressed into service, with his a stark black and white shot of him staring into the camera, arms behind his head illustrating the LP’s title: Boy.
 The photos were taken by Hugo McGuinness and Rowen was paid in Mars bars!

 The image summed up the songs, which were about the change in life from innocence to experience - as the song I Will Follow says: “A boy tries hard to be a man / His mother takes him by his hand / He stops to think he starts to cry / Oh why?”
 Another shot of Rowen was used when I Will Follow was issued as a single.